egaidos/egaidos.github.io/projects.md

 <article class="6u 12u$(xsmall) work-item">
 <img src="../images/earth.jpg" width=150 height=150 alt="Earth thumb" class="image-left">
 <p><b>Temperate Planets:</b> With time, transit surveys like TESS are discovering temperate sub-Neptune-size planets near or inside the ``habitable zones" of K and M stars where water can condense as liquid cloud droplets or even oceans.
 These planets offer insight into the evolution of atmospheres of smaller, rocky planets.
-With collaborators I am working on detection of long-period sub-Neptunes and modeling of their atmospheres.<i>Image credit: NASA</i></p>
+This project involves the detection and statistical characterization of long-period sub-Neptunes, and modeling of their atmospheres.<i>Image credit: NASA</i></p>
 </article>

 <article class="6u 12u$(xsmall) work-item">
 <img src="../images/M67-SDSS.jpg" width=150 height=150 alt="M67 thumb" class="image-left">
 <p><b>Ages of Very Low-Mass Stars and their Planets:</b> Most known small or temperate, and potentially Earth-like planets that are high-priority targets for characterization orbit K and M dwarfs.
 Knowing the ages of these systems to reconstruct planet evolution is critical, and for middle-aged K/M dwarfs, rotation-based ages (gyrochronology) is the most promising method.
-I am improving the calibration of this technique using observations of cool stars in clusters of known ages. <i>Image credit: SDSS</i></p>
+This project is improving the calibration of this technique using observations of stellar rotation in open clusters of known ages. <i>Image credit: SDSS</i></p>
 </article>